 Photographs: Sample from Aerulean Software & Issued U.S. Patents.
 2001-2014

-All images are copyrighted.
 For more info go to www.aerulean.com

-All images are copyrighted.
 For more info go to www.aerulean.com

 With the help of USDA seed funds, we brought this information to light, and now have two issued U.S. Patents memorializing this discovery.
 I am grateful to four educators in particular who encouraged me to pursue this work: Brian Kemble, Dean Kelch, Tim Metcalf, and Lewis Feldman.